On this page

 The line graph shows usage in the past hour and allows you to focus on a particular point during the hour when an event occurred and caused a spike in the rate limit.
 The bar graph identifies the top 10 IP addresses that are consuming the most traffic.
 From there, you can obtain more data, such as observing if there's a sudden spike in the use of one IP while all the other IPs continue to have relatively normal use.
 You can then identify the offending IP responsible for the spike in traffic for which you should take appropriate action.
 Alternatively, you can conclude that there's no offending issue and that the API requires a higher rate limit due to high use.

 The line graph can show the number of unique IPs that are creating traffic at a given minute.
-For example, the line graph can show many users are signing in at the same time, perhaps to attend a company-wide meeting.
+For example, the line graph can show that many users are signing in at the same time, perhaps to attend a company-wide meeting.
 By comparing the number of unique IPs to the number of unique requests, you can see almost the same number of IPs as the number of requests.
 This means that there are many IPs creating the traffic and not just one IP consuming all the traffic.

 Combination of the line graph and timeline graph view